microsoft/vscode-docs/blogs/2023/11/13/vscode-copilot-smarter.md

 ![Copilot proposed fix shown in a diff view](proposed-fix.png)

-We have noticed that `/fix` is particularly useful for languages like shells, where the traditional tooling is sometimes lacking.
+We have noticed that `/fix` is particularly useful for languages like shells, where traditional tooling is sometimes lacking.

 ![Copilot proposed fix for a shell command](shell-proposed-fix.png)